Daylesford Abbey: History

-In 1956 the priory built Saint Norbert Parish in Paoli, PA.
-In 1963, the Community moved from the Cassatt Estate to Pinebrook, its present site, an 88 acre farm in Paoli.
-The Abbey Church and Residence buildings were completed in 1966.
-The church was blessed on August 15, 1967 and dedicated to Our Lady of the Assumption.
+In 1956, the priory built Saint Norbert Parish in Paoli, Pennsylvania.
+In 1963, the Community moved from the Cassatt Estate to Pinebrook, its present site, an 88-acre farm in Paoli.
+The abbey church and residence buildings were completed in 1966.
+The church was blessed on August 15, 1967, and dedicated to Our Lady of the Assumption.

-Liturgy & Architecture
+Liturgy and architecture

+A eucharistic procession on the grounds of the abbey.

 The Norbertine Order is known for the solemnity of its liturgies, reflecting Norbert's devotion to the Eucharist.
-Members of the community wear the Order's traditional white habit in Church.
-The Community chants the daily office from its own liturgical books in English each day, with Marian hymns chanted in Latin.
+Members of the community wear the order's traditional white habit in church.
+The community chants the daily office from its own liturgical books in English each day, with Marian hymns chanted in Latin.